How to Create a Customer Journey Map (and Increase Conversions)

 Customer Satisfaction Survey Score

-CSAT surveys measure customer satisfaction before, during, and after the interactions with your brand.
-Customer satisfaction surveys allow you to quickly identify problem areas in your customer experience to help improve your overall customer satisfaction.
+CSAT surveys measure customer satisfaction before, during, and after interactions with your brand.
+They allow you to quickly identify problem areas in your customer experience and help improve your overall customer satisfaction.

 Customer Usage Data